Chris Chittell

-Christopher John Chittell BEM (born 19 May 1948) is an English actor, known for his role as Eric Pollard in the ITV soap opera Emmerdale.
+Christopher John Chittell (born 19 May 1948) is an English actor, known for his role as Eric Pollard in the ITV soap opera Emmerdale.
 He has portrayed the role since 1986, making him the longest-serving cast member in the soap's history.

 Biography

 Early life

 Chittell was born in Aldershot, Hampshire.
 His father served in the Indian Army, and on leaving school Chittell intended to join the Royal Navy, but instead, he became a model.
 His first acting stint was in 1964, with the National Theatre, at Chichester Festival Theatre, in Peter Shaffer's The Royal Hunt of the Sun.